 Santa’s workshop will also be in full swing, and you’ll even have a chance to meet some nisse, the small elf-like creatures who are said to live in Norwegian barns and help care for the family livestock throughout the year – so long as you remember to leave them a bowl of porridge at Christmas.

-You can listen to some Christmas jazz, watch Norwegian folk-dancing with Father Christmas and tuck into some free porridge daily at 3.30pm!
+You can listen to some Christmas jazz, watch Norwegian folk-dancing with Father Christmas and grill marshmallows on a bonfire.

 Julebyen, Egersund